Things just seem to pile up and

 and the required effort to deal with each.
 Excepting small amounts of recent

-clutter, dealing with what has been there for some time will typically take
+clutter, dealing with what has been there for some time will almost always

-longer than expected.
-Plus, it's normal that cleaning will accompany the
+take longer than expected.
+Plus, it's normal that cleaning will accompany

 they had occupied.
 Therefore, after deciding upon the length of time you

 A Bit at a Time?
 Now, some of you may be thinking that decluttering could be done piecemeal during the regular work period.
 Unfortunately, interruptions caused by others working in the same area, and the hinderance likely to ensue by the decluttering process itself, will result in frustration for all affected.
 This means that the job will not be done properly, if at all.
 Even if you do slog through it to reach a fairly good conclusion, it will take longer than if the job were to be done as its own project versus doing it in concert with other projects.
 It is best to concentrate on the task of decluttering without pauses being introduced.
-This will result in a faster, more complete job -- and the other projects may flow more smoothly if all the clutter were to be removed beforehand.
+This will result in a faster, more complete job -- and other projects always flow more smoothly when clutter is removed beforehand.

-Newspaper Once you have the suggested materials together and have allotted the time, begin by moving current projects aside to give yourself a task area.
+Newspaper: Once you have the suggested materials together and have allotted the time, begin by moving current projects aside to give yourself a task area.
 Spread newspaper over your sorting surface, which might be a cleared bench or the top of a handy roadcase.
 The paper will make smaller parts more easily seen.
 Plus when cleaning up later, one will be able to dispose of any dirt left after the sorting process by folding the paper into a `V' and sliding that dirt right into the garbage.
-In addition, paper will absorb stains made by anything coated in oil, leaving cleaner surfaces underneath.
+In addition, paper will absorb stains made by anything coated in oil, meaning a cleaner surface underneath.

 For the smallest parts that might be camouflaged by the printing on the newspaper, you might consider utilising blank paper for sorting these.
 As an economic measure, use scrap paper for this purpose -- perhaps sheets with writing on one side but plain on the other.
 Dig through your recycle bin.